-FLA and four affiliated companies call for meaningful minimum wage in Georgia
+FLA and four member companies call for meaningful minimum wage in Georgia

 The never-increased 90s-era monthly minimum wage of 20 lari (around $8.50) for private-sector workers in Georgia is grossly insufficient to maintain a decent standard of living in that country.